-Whilst seemingly 100% obvious, a fridge must not be in direct sunlight.
+Whilst seemingly obvious, a fridge must not be in direct sunlight.
 One character, who had his outside in Broome’s full tropical sun, complained: “my b..y mongrel Electrolux won’t keep my %#@^& beer cold.”
-He would listen to nobody (including me) who attempted to explain why.
+He would listen to nobody (including me) who tried to explain why.

-Heat from a fridge must be allowed (or assisted) to exit the caravan (etc) such that it cannot re-enter.
-To do so fridges need a cool air entry at base level, and a hot air exit, ideally at roof level.
-Most fridges need baffles to direct cold air such that it can only flow through or over its cooling fins.
-The baffles can be made from aluminium, plywood or even heavy cardboard.
+Heat from a fridge must be allowed (or assisted) to exit the caravan such that it cannot re-enter.
+To do this fridges need a cool air entry at base level, and a hot air exit, ideally at roof level.
+Most fridges need baffles to direct cold air such that it can only flow through or over their cooling fins.
+The baffles can be aluminium, plywood or even heavy cardboard.
 They must be within a centimetre or two of the cooling fins.
 Rising warm air may need channeling so none is trapped.

-The warm air is ideally vented to and through the roof, or if not feasible, via a side vent well above that highest cooling fin.
+The rising warm air is ideally vented to and through the roof.
+If this is not feasible, then via a side vent well above the highest cooling fin.
 Some three-way fridges can tolerate 6° tilt, others only 3°.
 Electric fridges are less sensitive, but are best levelled.

 The sketches (below) show the vital requirements for all types of fridges.